 For those who aren’t familiar, Koosha Azim is a 16-year-old full-time highschool and community college student that advises multiple international blockchain projects.
 The projects he works with are based on his passion for cryptocurrency adoption and his affinity toward financial technology.
-Coming from the Silicon Valley, Koosha uses his technical environment to grow awareness of blockchain technologies.
+Coming from the Silicon Valley, Koosha leverages his technical environment to grow awareness of blockchain technologies among young peers.

 Koosha has had the opportunity to work alongside business leaders from four continents allowing him to advocate blockchain technology and grow his influence.
-He began his professional journey at the age of 14 with several cryptocurrency investments and curiosity for digital finance.
-Being persistent with his LinkedIn activity and outreach on the Blockchain at Berkeley slack group, Koosha began making long term business connections with UC Berkeley and Stanford University students and faculty.
-Recently, Koosha began working with an end-to-end blockchain firm that is managing over $80 million dollars worth of IEOs (Initial Exchange Offerings) within the upcoming months.
+He began his professional journey at the age of 14 with several cryptocurrency investments and a curiosity for digital finance.
+Being persistent with his LinkedIn activity and outreach on the Blockchain at Berkeley slack group, Koosha began building relationships with UC Berkeley and Stanford University students and faculty.

 I had the pleasure of interviewing Koosha, and here is what he had to say about building his first connections in the new cryptocurrency industry: